adas-eye/smoke-recognition-dataset/README.md

-This repository is for the anonymous reviewing process of the CVPR 2020 conference, and it should NOT be used for other purposes.
+This repository is for the anonymous reviewing process, and it should NOT be used for other purposes.

 This repository only contains a partial dataset due to space limitations and the requirement of a double-blind review.